bobalicious/amoss/HTTPCALLOUTMOCKS.md

     .isACalloutMock();
 ```

+Calling `isACalloutMock` will:
-Calling `isACalloutMock` will tell the Amoss_Instance to create a Test Double of the HttpCalloutMock interface, and the register it as the Callout Mock.
+* Tell the Amoss_Instance to create a Test Double of the `HttpCalloutMock` interface
+* Register the generated Test Double as the Callout Mock.
-I.E. There is no need to call `Test.setMock`, Amoss does this for you.
+** I.E. There is no need to call `Test.setMock`, Amoss does this for you.

 In general, this is unlikely to be useful, since our code will rely on the callout returning some data in our response.
-At the very least, we probably need status codes.
+At the very least, we probably need status codes to be returned

 ## Defining a default return